-The Applied Behavior Analysis (ABA) doctoral program trains students to use a natural-science approach to understanding why individuals behave the way they do and use that approach to effect socially significant behavioral changes .
-Students in our ABA doctoral program develop a strong foundation in the science of behavior (experimental analysis of behavior), the philosophy of behavior analysis (B.F.
+Students in The Chicago School's Applied Behavior Analysis doctoral program develop a strong foundation in the science of behavior (experimental analysis of behavior), the philosophy of behavior analysis (B.F.
 Skinner’s radical behaviorism), application of basic principles of behavior discovered in the laboratory to human behavior (ABA), and the ethics of applying a science of behavior to human affairs.

 Applied Behavior Analysis